lubrandt/Kotlin-MPP/README.md

 get<question>{ question -> }
 </pre>

-The Path is define with a `@Location` Annotation and a path specific class which has all the variables as matching name properties.
-Inside the get Lambda you have access to them.
+The Path is define with a `@Location` Annotation and a path specific class which has all the variables with matching names as properties.
+Accessable through the lambda.

 #### Kotlin Exposed